Understanding Obesity Stigma Brochure

 - Children affected by obesity are teased by kids and chosen less as playmates.

-- At least 30 percent of overweight girls and 24 percent of overweight boys report being teased by peers at school.
+- At least 30 percent of girls with excess weight and 24 percent of boys with excess weight report being teased by peers at school.

 - Adolescents at the heaviest weight are most likely to be teased because of their weight.